mikro-orm/mikro-orm/docs/docs/identity-map.md

 const em = orm.em.fork();
 ```

+## Global Identity Map

+In v5, it is no longer possible to use the global identity map.
+This was a
+common issue that led to weird bugs, as using the global EM without request
+context is almost always wrong, we always need to have a dedicated context for
+each request, so they do not interfere.

+We still can disable this check via `allowGlobalContext` configuration, or
+a connected environment variable `MIKRO_ORM_ALLOW_GLOBAL_CONTEXT` - this can
+be handy especially in unit tests.

 ## <a name="request-context"></a> RequestContext helper for DI containers

 If you use dependency injection container like `inversify` or the one in `nestjs` framework, it